Environmentalists file suit against Merkel's 'weak' climate laws - The Observers - France 24

 "Global warming and the crises that arise from it are caused by human activity.
 This means that we must do everything humanly possible to meet this human challenge," she said.

-Tens of thousands of workers here are dependent on the vital car industry, and where coal mining is still a key employer in many parts of eastern states.
+Tens of thousands of workers in the country are dependent on the vital car industry.
+Coal mining is also still a key employer in many parts of eastern states.

 This gulf also runs through industries, such as in the agriculture sector.

-While some farmers have taken their tractors to Berlin in protest against more stringent restrictions against pollutants or pesticides like glyphosate, others in the agricultural industry are holding counter-demonstrations against Berlin for not going further with outright bans on health-hazardous fertilisers.
+Some farmers have taken their tractors to Berlin in protest against more stringent restrictions against pollutants or pesticides like glyphosate.
+But others in the agricultural industry are holding counter-demonstrations against Berlin for not going further with outright bans on health-hazardous fertilisers.

 In the latest action Wednesday, beekeepers dumped glyphosate-tainted honey at the entrance of the agriculture ministry.